-In 1938, with the nucleus of his collection in place, Calouste Gulbenkian expressed his interest in creating an institution in London, next to the National Gallery, that would be able to house the collection in its entirety.
-This included some of the greatest works of art in his collection recently placed on loan in the National Gallery, and Egyptian antiquities in the British Museum.
+In 1938, with the sections of his collection in place, Calouste Gulbenkian expressed his interest in creating an institution in London, next to the National Gallery, that would be able to house the collection in its entirety.
+This included some of the greatest works of art in his collection recently placed on loan to the National Gallery, and Egyptian antiquities in the British Museum.

-The project came to nothing with the outbreak of the II World War.
-A diplomatic incident that took place in 1942, led the British government to declare Calouste Sarkis Gulbenkian a “technical enemy”, a classification that was revoked the following year, though it was one Gulbenkian never forgot.
+The project came to nothing with the outbreak of the Second World War.
+A diplomatic incident that took place in 1942, led the British government to declare Calouste Sarkis Gulbenkian a ‘technical enemy’, a classification that was revoked the following year, though it was one Gulbenkian never forgot.

 The majority of the collection remained in his house on the Avenue d’Iéna, in Paris, a property he acquired, in 1922, from the collector Rodolphe Kann and which, for four years underwent extensive adaptation to install his works of art.